openfisca/openfisca-ops/guides/Install-API-instance.md

 ## Install on a remote server

 This scenario describes how to install OpenFisca Web API on a remote server.

+There are 2 prerequisites:

-The only requirement is that this server must expose an SSH connection.
+- a server must exist and expose an SSH connection
+- a domain name must exist and target the public IP address of this server

 The Ansible playbook refers to the server that will host OpenFisca Web API as `openfisca_api`, a symbolic host name (cf `hosts` property in [`openfisca-api.yml`](../ansible/openfisca-api.yml)).
 To associate a concrete IP address or DNS name to that symbolic host name, we use Ansible inventories that can define host groups with a symbolic name (e.g. `openfisca_api`) targeting one or many concrete host names.